storagebits/KISSS/README.md

 ## Hardware components
  - Slide projector with wired remote
- - DSLR photo camera
+ - DSLR photo camera with USB remote capabilities (see Gphoto2 below)
  - Raspberry Pi
 	 - I use model 4 but all of them should work.
-Keep in mind that if you do some post processing operations the more cpu
+Keep in mind that if you do some post processing operations, the more cpu/ram it has, faster it'll run.
  - Relay module
  - Few Dupont wires
  - Tripod